Marketing in Australian Beautician Clinics

 Social Media: Still Powerful, But Under New Rules

-The goal is no longer vanity metrics.
-It’s ethical visibility.
+The goal is ethical visibility:

 Google Ads: The Compliance Battleground

-Instead of “Erase fine lines fast,” we write:
+“Erase fine lines fast”

 “Registered clinicians providing evidence-based skin rejuvenation treatments in Melbourne.”